 Sole Proprietorships are awesome because, well, you’re doing your own thing!
-However, it can get a little tricky because there’s no separation between you and your business in the eyes of the IRS (i.e., you’re a “pass-through entity” or “disregard entity”) and owners are generally not considered to be employees even if you’re working for your company full-time.
+But can sole proprietors participate in an ICHRA?
+It can get a little tricky because there’s no separation between you and your business in the eyes of the IRS (i.e., you’re a “pass-through entity” or “disregard entity”) and owners are generally not considered to be employees even if you’re working for your company full-time.
 This includes Sole Proprietorships and Single-Member LLCs that did not elect corporate taxation.
+Here's what to know about sole proprietors and ICHRA.

 What is a sole proprietorship?